paszach/Techtonics-Blackjack-Tournament/docs/rules.md

 ## Blackjack Table Rules

 - Table minimum is 10 τ$
-- Table maximum is 100 τ$
+- Table maximum is 100 τ$ - NO MORE ALL INS
 - 4-6 decks will be used

 ## Blackjack Player Choice Rules